AnyChart/docs.anychart.com/Basic_Charts/Vertical/Range_Spline_Area_Chart.md

 This article explains how to create a Vertical Range Spline Area chart in AnyChart.

 To learn more about vertical charts in general and how to customize them, see [Vertical Charts (Overview)](Overview).
-You can also read about the settings available for the [Range Spline Area](../Range_Spline_Area_Chart) chart.
+You can also read the [Range Spline Area Chart](../Range_Spline_Area_Chart) article to learn about other available settings.

 ## Quick Start